tapanhegde26/cheat_sheet/CKA_Senarios_Answers.md

-# ETCD - backup and restore
+# 1.ETCD - backup and restore

 ## Question
 For this question, please set this context (In exam, diff cluster name)